Duke-Jones/ED-IBE/README.md

 * adjustable data tables
 * much quicker
 * autoevents for "Visited" and "Market data Collected" working again (with EDMC)
-* multilanguage support for commodities (new languages possible)
+* supports multiple languages for commodities (also adding of new languages possible)

 **not working yet:**
 * view of systems and stations